πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Don't overuse: Globals are convenient, but it is hard to trace where they are modified, so they invite bugs.
-Keep them to a minimum.
+Don't overuse them: globals are convenient, but it's hard to track down where they get modified, so they tend to invite bugs.
+Use them sparingly.

-A regular local variable is destroyed when the function returns, but adding static makes it live until the program ends.
+A regular local variable is destroyed as soon as the function returns, but adding static makes it live until the program ends.

 void count(void) {